 Managing injection site discomfort

 Many vaccine injections may result in soreness, redness, itching, swelling or burning at the injection site for one to 2 days.
 Paracetamol might be required to ease the discomfort.
 Sometimes a small, hard lump (nodule) at the injection site may persist for some weeks or months.
 This should not be of concern and requires no treatment.

 Concerns about immunisation side effects

-If the side effect following immunisation is unexpected, persistent or severe or if you are worried about yourself or your child’s condition after a vaccination, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.
-Immunisation side effects may be reported to SAEFVIC, the Victorian vaccine safety and central reporting service.
+If a side effect following immunisation is unexpected, persistent or severe, or if you are worried about yourself or your child’s condition after a vaccination, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.

-You can discuss with your immunisation provider how to report adverse events in other states or territories.
-It is also important to seek medical advice if you (or your child) are unwell, as this may be due to other illness rather than because of the vaccination.
+It is important to seek medical advice if you (or your child) are unwell, as this may be due to other illness rather than because of the vaccination.

 Rare side effects of hepatitis A immunisation

 There is a very small risk of a serious to any vaccine.
 This is why you are advised to stay at the clinic or medical surgery for at least 15 minutes following immunisation in case further treatment is required.